 How do I show proof of immunity to MMR?

 Acceptable proof of immunity may be:

-- Documentation of live virus vaccine given after 1/1/68 and on or after your first
+- Documentation of live virus vaccine given after 1/1/68 and on or after your first birthday for:

 - measles - two doses at least 28 days apart